gqding/CACNet/README.md

 ## Performance Evaluation

-We use the implementation of the evaluation metrics from https://github.com/DengPingFan/D3NetBenchmark
+We use the metrics implementation for the performance evaluation from https://github.com/DengPingFan/D3NetBenchmark

 ## Acknowledgement